mostak-shahid/mos-faq/README.md

 Simply insert the above shortcode into any page to display your FAQs.

+Mos FAQs can do more than just FAQs.
+If you have a help desk or knowledge base and need to pass on information to your visitors and/or users, the question/answer formatting is perfect.
+With the various options related to toggling, as well as the custom fields functionality, you can easily create an in-depth knowledge base and help desk.

+Mos FAQs has a responsive design that makes your FAQs look good on all screen sizes and all devices.
+No more worrying about what your mobile FAQs might look like.
+All options and styling will be applied accross all devices, so you can focus on your content.

+A few extra seconds could have a huge impact on your ability to engage visitors and make sales.
+This means that having a fast site is essential — not just for ranking well with Google, but for keeping your bottom-line profits high.
+So losing page speed for a plugin is a very pain full experience, by default Mos FAQs plugin fully optimized and it will not add any additonal load into your website.

+#### SHORTCODE ####

 ## Installation ##

 This section describes how to install the plugin and get it working.